wildchaindev/cultured-nienooklist/README.md

 # WildChain Updates

--Working on adding buttons that can allow transactions to be sent to Flow Network.
+-Working on adding buttons that can allow transactions to be sent to Flow Network. ✅ -NFT Transfer card implemented ✅
+-Changing page to view an account's NFTs 🚧
+-Adding IPFS support 🚧

 # Pre-requisites